-- The constitutional defect in FHFA's structure is exacerbated by the fact that FHFA has broad power over the housing sector, a vital part of the economy that represents over 15% of Gross Domestic Product.
+- 137. The constitutional defect in FHFA's structure is exacerbated by the fact that FHFA has broad power over the housing sector, a vital part of the economy that represents over 15% of Gross Domestic Product.
 FHFA oversees entities that provide more than \$5.8 trillion in funding for the U.S. mortgage markets and financial institutions, and it has arbitrarily used its conservatorship and regulatory authority in an effort to unilaterally reform this vast sector of the economy to the disadvantage of the Companies and their shareholders. - Neither Congress nor the President can negate the Constitution's structural requirements by signing or enacting (and thereby acceding to) HERA.
 "Perhaps an individual President"-or Congress-"might find advantages in tying his own hands," the Supreme Court has noted, "[b]ut the separation of powers does not depend on the views of individual Presidents"-or particular Congresses.
 Free Enter.
 Fund v.
 Public Co.
 Accounting Oversight Bd., 561 U.S. 477, 497 (2010).
-The Constitution's separation of powers does not depend "on whether 'the encroached-upon branch approves the encroachment.' " Id. (quoting New York v.
-United States, 505 U.S. 144, 182 (1992)). - "The diffusion of power" away from the President and to FHFA's Director, "carries with it a diffusion of accountability...
-Without a clear and effective chain of command, the public cannot 'determine on whom the blame or the punishment of a pernicious measure, or series of pernicious measures ought really to fall.' " Id. (quoting THE FEDERALIST No. 70, at 476 (Alexander Hamilton) (J. Cooke ed., 1961)). - 134.
+The Constitution's separation of powers does not depend "on whether 'the encroached-upon branch approves the encroachment.'
+"Id. (quoting New York v.
+United States, 505 U.S. 144, 182 (1992)). - "The diffusion of power" away from the President and to FHFA's Director, "carries with it a diffusion of accountability. . . .
+Without a clear and effective chain of command, the public cannot 'determine on whom the blame or the punishment of a pernicious measure, or series of pernicious measures ought really to fall.' " Id. (quoting THE FEDERALIST No. 70, at 476 (Alexander Hamilton) (J. Cooke ed., 1961)). - 140.
 FHFA is subject to the Constitution's separation of powers when it acts as conservator.
-As conservator, FHFA is authorized to make decisions that bind third parties-including both the Companies and their shareholders-and FHFA does not act as a fiduciary for these third parties.
+As conservator, FHFA is authorized to make decisions that bind third parties-

+including both the Companies and their shareholders-and FHFA does not act as a fiduciary for these third parties.
 Rather, FHFA claims the authority to act in its own best interests as an agency of the United States government.
 FHFA also claims the authority as conservator to ignore state law and to authorize third parties (including other federal agencies) to violate federal statutes.
 Accordingly, as conservator, FHFA exercises the sovereign power of the United States government and it therefore must comply with the separation of powers.

-- 135. FHFA's decision to impose the Net Worth Sweep is subject to the separation of powers because it effected an expropriation of private property for the benefit of the federal government.
+- 141. FHFA's decision to impose the Net Worth Sweep is subject to the separation of powers because it effected an expropriation of private property for the benefit of the federal government.
 The Net Worth Sweep is unlike the standard conservatorship situation in which the conservator is merely enforcing the rights or defending claims and paying the bills of its ward.
-For this reason, the Net Worth Sweep would be subject to the separation of powers even if many of FHFA's other actions as conservator were not. - 136.
-Even if FHFA were never subject to the Constitution's separation of powers when it acts as conservator, it would still clearly be subject to the separation of powers when it acts as regulator.
-FHFA acted in its capacity as regulator when it forced the Companies into conservatorship, and that initial decision made it possible for FHFA to later approve the Net Worth Sweep in its capacity as the Companies' conservator.
+For this reason, the Net Worth Sweep would be subject to the separation of powers even if many of FHFA's other actions as conservator were not. - Worth Sweep in its capacity as the Companies' conservator.
 The fact that FHFA was operating in violation of the separation of powers when it initially imposed the conservatorships infects its subsequent decision as conservator to agree to the Net Worth Sweep.
 Furthermore, even during conservatorship the Companies remain subject to oversight by FHFA as regulator, and FHFA as conservator could not have agreed to the Net Worth Sweep or ordered the Companies to pay dividends without authorization from FHFA as regulator.
-See 12 C.F.R. § 1237.12(a), (b) (providing that "a regulated entity shall make no capital distribution while in conservatorship" except with authorization from "[t]he Director," i.e., FHFA as regulator).
+See 12 C.F.R. § 1237.12(a), (b)

+(providing that "a regulated entity shall make no capital distribution while in conservatorship" except with authorization from "[t]he Director," i.e., FHFA as regulator).